 How is vodka distilled?

-Vodka, being a rectified spirit, needs to be distilled at 3 times, though some are distilled five or more times.
-In fact, it has become common practice for a vodka brand to state how many times the vodka has been distilled.
-The assumption is that the more times it is distilled, the cleaner and smoother it is.
+Vodka, being a rectified spirit, needs to be distilled three times, though some are distilled five or more times.
+It has become common practice for a vodka brand to state how many times the vodka has been distilled.
+The assumption is that the more it gets distilled, the cleaner and smoother it is.
 As the liquor takes each trip through the still, its heads and tails (parts of the distillate found on top and bottom of a finished batch) are often removed.
 Thus, the vodka becomes cleaner with fewer impurities.

 Drink up immediately!